kmvbatista/cpf-generator-validator/README.md

 # cpf-generator-validator
-A simple cpf generator and validator
+A simple and clean cpf generator and validator